 - The investor can reinvest all coupons at the same yield; and

 - The bond issuer remains viable and does not default.

-Yield to Maturity is a measure of returns that should be achieved, given the known outcomes associated with bonds.
+Yield to Maturity is a measure of returns that should be achieved on the assumptions above, given the known outcomes associated with bonds.
 If you think about that, how many investments tell you what their return should be?
 That certainty is one of the key benefits of bonds.

 YTM takes into account any capital gain or loss that occurs as a result of receiving the $100 face value back at maturity.
 Whether investors make a capital gain or loss at maturity is dependent on whether the bond is acquired at a discount or premium to face value.